akalicki/akalicki.github.io/_posts/2013-09-19-ios7-the-good-the-bad-and-the-ugly.md

 #### Control Center

 This was a long time coming.
-In previous operating systems, the user was forced to navigate the settings hierarchy just to accomplish basic tasks like connecting to WiFi.
+In previous operating systems, the user was forced to navigate the settings hierarchy just to accomplish basic tasks such as connecting to WiFi.
 But no longer - as part of Apple's push to simplify the way we use our phones, quick access to common necessities such as internet, Bluetooth, brightness and music controls, the camera, and even a new built-in flashlight are just a swipe away.
 Control Center can be disabled while using